aureliusenterprise/pyflink-dev/README.md

 > **Prerequisite**: Please ensure [Docker](https://www.docker.com/) is installed and running on your machine.

+If you prefer not to install and configure Docker locally, GitHub Codespaces offers a convenient alternative.
+It allows you to create a fully configured development environment in the cloud.
+Please refer to the [GitHub Codespaces documentation](https://docs.github.com/en/codespaces) to get started.

 ## Workflow

 This development environment optimizes Apache Flink's Python API development using Docker Compose for a minimal local Flink Cluster, featuring a Job Manager and a Task Manager.
 Using the [devcontainers](https://containers.dev/) standard, it simplifies the deployment of code changes and enables convenient debugging.